In this guide

 Read our guide to cancelling broadband for free for further help.

-You can still switch, but you may lose access to some services, or the price could go up.
+It is certainly possible to switch broadband providers even when the current package includes extras but you may lose access to some services, or the price could go up.

 For mobile you can continue to use the SIM as normal, but you will lose any discounts which were applied for being a broadband customer.